Sonia Shankman Orthogenic School

-The Sonia Shankman Orthogenic School, also known simply as the Orthogenic School or informally as the O'School, is a residential treatment center a day school, and a therapeutic school for children and adolescents typically classified as emotionally challenged.
-The Orthogenic School specializes in the treatment of youth and help them with their behavioral and emotional problems.
-The school is located on the campus of the University of Chicago (UC).
+The Sonia Shankman Orthogenic School, also known simply as the Orthogenic School or informally as the O-School, is a therapeutic day school for children and adolescents typically classified as emotionally challenged in the age range of elementary to high school.
+The O-School specializes in the treatment of youth and help them with their behavioral and emotional problems.
+The school is located adjacent to the campus of the University of Chicago (UC).
 The school works with many schools and universities, and has affiliation with several Chicago area schools including the Family Institute at Northwestern University, the School of Social Service Administration of the UC, and the Jane Addams School of Social Work of the University of Illinois at Chicago.

 Highlights

 The school is able to adequately educate students of above-average intelligence and assist students in pursuing advanced courses on an individual or group basis.
 Students may also attend local universities or private and public schools on a part-time basis.
 Currently, the school is able to treat students in an unlocked setting without utilizing seclusion or medical restraint.
 Dorm counselors, teachers, and teaching assistants typically have a bachelor's degree and experience in working with young people.
 Typically the staff to student ratio is very high, with an average of two staff members supervising five to eight students at a time, with support of masters-level staff, educational staff, and crisis intervention staff.

 While at school the students have contact with a staff of therapists, program managers, special education teachers, art teachers, teaching assistants, and other professionals.
 Students with appropriate privileges have the opportunity of going out into the community several days a week, with some students able to leave the school on independent outings into the community.

 The school has developed a comprehensive transition program for adolescent students leaving for home, college, or independent living.
 Students in the Transitional Living Center have the support of the school staff, their old dorm staff, and the transitional living staff.
 They are typically able to go into the community and pursue employment, educational options, and other community activities.
 Students stay in the transitional program for periods ranging from several months to two years.

 The school is located on the campus of the University of Chicago.
 Because of this, students are able to utilize many campus facilities during the day.

 The school also has several extracurricular programs, including a student work program, student government, a local Junior Achievement charter, a literary magazine and a student newspaper.
 Students can participate in as many extracurricular activities as they like, so long as their behavior and academic performance are within acceptable boundaries.